AldworthClass/Map-Hitbox-Finder/README.md

 ## Troubleshooting
 If you can't open the MGCB tool, you are likley using a newer version of Monogame than I used when making this program.
 To fix this:

-1 - Go to the "Project" menu
+1 - Go to the "Project" menu.
-2 - Select Map Hitbox Finder Properties
+2 - Select Map Hitbox Finder Properties.
-3 - In the Application-General section, under Target Framework, select the framework you have installed 4 - Close the properties window, save your project, close it, re-open it, try running it once, and try opening the MGCB tool again.
+3 - In the Application-General section, under Target Framework, select the framework you have installed.
+4 - Close the properties window, save your project, close it, re-open it, try running it once, and try opening the MGCB tool again.